List of UK competition websites

 - MoneySavingExpert Competition Time forum (MSE) is vast and can be confusing for new compers.
 There’s no way to sort the prizes by category, but you can view by closing date order – if you have a lot of time to dedicate to comping, it’s great.
 If you don’t, use the forum search to look for specific prizes and competition types.
 You don’t need to register to access the competition posts, but if you do use it regularly you might want to get stuck in and post competitions yourself.

-- Hot UK Deals Competition section has comps submitted by members, and you can view by category – you don’t need to join to access the listings.
+- Hot UK Deals Competition forum has comps submitted by members, and you can view by category – you don’t need to join to access the listings.

 - Loquax Competition forum requires registration before you can access the competition listings on the forum, but it’s a smart and well-organised system.
 The benefit of a forum which requires log-in is that the listings won’t appear on a Google search – this means less entries than comps listed on MSE or The PrizeFinder.